 And from bubbly mimosas to zippy Bloody Marys, there’s a refreshing option for everyone.

-For some people, brunch is all about pancakes, breakfast pastries, and bacon; for others, it’s finger sandwiches, crisp salads, and lean protein.
+For some people, brunch is all about pancakes, breakfast pastries, and bacon.

 Mint grapefruit mimosas are wonderfully complex.

-They have plenty of sweetness from the wine and honey, but they’re also fresh and refreshing and just a tiny bit bitter, thanks to the grapefruit.
+They have plenty of sweetness from the sparkling wine and honey, but they’re also incredibly refreshing.

 2. Kir Royale

 If you’re looking for something you can whip up in five minutes or less, try this recipe for Kir Royale.

 All you’ll need is some Champagne and French berry liqueur (Chambord or crème de cassis).

 It’s light, bubbly, and incredibly fruity.
 Feel free to drop in a raspberry for a prettier aesthetic – your Instagram feed will thank you!